vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-product-details-page.md

 <h2>Before you begin</h2>

-To build a responsive PDP, the [`flex-layout`](https://developers.vtex.com/docs/guides/vtex-flex-layout) will be used.
-Hence, knowing how to use the `flex-layout` block is highly recommended.
-For more information, see [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) guide.
+To build a responsive PDP, you need to use [`flex-layout`](https://developers.vtex.com/docs/guides/vtex-flex-layout).
+Therefore, learning how the `flex-layout` block works is highly recommended.
+For more information, read [this](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-flex-layout) guide.

 ## Practical example

-Consider the following example of a Product Details page built with the `store.product` and `flex-layout` blocks:
+Consider the following example of a product details page built using the `store.product` and `flex-layout` blocks:

 <details>
   <summary>Click here to see the code sample</summary>